eubrunopt/Avalidades/README.md

 ## Little Story
-After developing aplu, one of the former store managers asked if it would be possible to create something to facilitate the work method of checking the expiration date of products.
+After developing Aplu, one of the former store managers asked if it would be possible to create something to facilitate the work method of checking the expiration date of products.

 ## Objetive
 The purpose of the application is to have a better control of the expiration dates of the products.

 ## My Approach
-Since the application is part of the same company that I developed aplu, I decided to use the same UI again to give it a special touch.
+Since the application is part of the same company that I developed Aplu, I decided to use the same UI again to give it a special touch.

 The application consists of having a better control of expiration dates, since the current method was not effective.